voxpupuli/puppet-firewalld/README.md

 The `firewalld_service` type is used to add or remove both built in and custom services from zones.

-firewalld_service will `autorequire` the firewalld_zone specified in the `zone` parameter so there is no need to add dependancies for this
+firewalld_service will `autorequire` the firewalld_zone specified in the `zone` parameter so there is no need to add dependencies for this

 _Example_: